-If a student or member of staff is taken ill on the premises, help should be sought from the Pastoral Base or a qualified First Aider.
-Students or staff should only be brought to Pastoral Reception if there is no further risk to the casualty.
+If a student or member of staff is taken ill on the premises, help should be sought from the Pastoral team or a qualified First Aider.
+Students or staff should only be brought to the First Aid room if there is no further risk to the casualty.